5 Statistical Inference and Hypothesis Testing

 • Hypothesis testing: Assessing whether observed effects are statistically significant or likely due to chance.

 Figure 5.2: The three core goals of statistical inference: point estimation, confidence intervals, and hypothesis testing.
-Together, these components allow analysts to make principled inferences from data, moving beyond description toward reliable generalization.
+Together they support reliable generalisation from sample data.

 library(liver)